Last Updated on

 Look for the best prices on Family Friendly Hotels in Nebraska

 4. Retrace Pioneer and Western History

-Nebraska offers many opportunities for American history buffs to follow in the footsteps of the great explorers, pioneers, and Plains Indians.
-Here are only a few of the many time traveling adventures your family could experience.
+Nebraska offers many opportunities for history buffs to retrace the footsteps of explorers, pioneers, and Plains Indians.
+Here are only a few of the many time traveling adventures your family could enjoy.

-The pine-topped bluffs looming over Fort Robinson State Park look basically the same as they did when the Indian Wars were fought there, when Crazy Horse met his death in their shadows, and soldiers trained for battle during World War I. Visitors can take jeep and horseback tours up into the hills and enjoy live entertainment and lodging in the former cavalry quarters.
+The pine-topped bluffs looming over Fort Robinson State Park still look as they did when the Indian Wars were fought.
+Visitors can take jeep and horseback tours into the hills.
+Once there, they’ll enjoy live entertainment and lodging in the former cavalry quarters.

 3. Take your Pick of Outdoor Adventures

-With a state park system that stretches from border to border, you don’t have to look far for your next outdoor adventure in Nebraska.
-Spend a weekend camping at Branched Oak Lake State Recreation Area and enjoy the full gamut of water recreation activities as well as wildlife viewing.
-Rent a teepee for your stay at Platte River State Park, and admire rock formations and waterfalls as you inner tube or canoe on the Niobrara National Scenic River.
+Because the Nebraska State Park system stretches from border to border, your next outdoor adventure is never far off.
+So spend a weekend camping at Branched Oak Lake State Recreation Area.
+Stay in a teepee at Platte River State Park.
+Picture yourself admiring rock formations and waterfalls as you tube or canoe on the Niobrara National Scenic River.

-There’s nature to behold closer to Nebraska’s major cities as well.
-The 17 miles of walking trails in Bellevue’s Fontenelle Forest act as a peaceful natural haven despite there being almost a million people nearby.
-Nine miles of trails weave through forests, hilltop prairies, and woodlands at its sister property, Neale Woods.
+It’s worth noting that there’s nature to behold near Nebraska’s major cities as well.
+The 17 miles of walking trails in Bellevue’s Fontenelle Forest are a peaceful haven despite there being almost a million people nearby.
+There are also nine miles of trails weaving through forests, hilltop prairies, and woodlands at its sister property, Neale Woods.